itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

     Prototype: def write_file(filename="", text=""):
     You must use the with statement
-    You t need to manage file permission exceptions.
+    You don’t need to manage file permission exceptions.
-    Your function should create the file if t exist.
+    Your function should create the file if doesn’t exist.
     Your function should overwrite the content of the file if it already exists.
     You are not allowed to import any module